 Your weekend routine now is more important than ever.
-If you constantly feel any menthal pressure or FOMO, if your favorite memes are about anxiety, burnout and caffeine, it is the right moment to rethink how you spend your free time on the weekends.
-“The weekend should be a reprieve from the daily grind and demanding schedule of the workweek, yet, giving structure to your days off can mean a big payoff,” says Amy Cirbus, Ph.D., LMHC, LPC and manager of clinical quality at Talkspace, an online network that allow you to chat with therapists.
+If you constantly feel any mental pressure or FOMO, if your favorite memes are about anxiety, burnout and caffeine, it is the right moment to rethink how you spend your free time on the weekends.
+“The weekend should be a reprieve from the daily grind and demanding schedule of the workweek, yet, giving structure to your days off can mean a big payoff,” says Amy Cirbus, Ph.D., LMHC, LPC and director of clinical content at Talkspace, an online network that allow you to chat with therapists.
 Read on to find out how to maximize those 48 hours for 360 self-care including mental, physical and emotional wellness.

 1. Going rogue limits your opportunity for wellness greatness.

 “The general thought process is that if you work hard during the week, it will make you feel good to treat the weekend as a carte blanche to partake in all the restrictions of the week,” notes Sanam Hafeez, Ph.D., a neuropsychologist in New York City.
 But this mentality can actually backfire on you.
 “While these activities feel enjoyable because of the routine you have during the week, they can be counterproductive to your mental and physical goals in general and can cause you to fall into the trap of oversleeping, binging on television and succumbing to a cheat day… or two…or three,” she says.

 “The lack of schedule can be refreshing until it is not,” adds Cirbus.
 “There is nothing wrong or unhealthy with the freedom of seeing where the day takes you.
 The downside is that getting off track from the things you know to create a ‘healthy’ you, can put you at risk of feeling bad about yourself, which can snowball into creating negative thought patterns and apathy.”

 2. It is the perfect time to get creative and super-focused about your workout.